gheritarish/dnd-encounter-simulator/README.md

 In its final state, the project should be able to take into account *everything* that players can use.

 But for now, the focus is far simpler: allow the simulation of fights, using only weapons, and nothing else.

+## Installation
+This project works with `python3`.
+To install it, follow these steps:

+* Clone the repository from the command line (`git clone https/ssh_link`).
+This will download the repository and all its content in a folder named `dnd-encounter-simulator`.
+* Without moving, use `pip install --editable ./dnd-encounter-simulator`.
+This will allow the modifications you make to be directly taken into account, without having to re-install the project each time.
+* You're good to go.
+Open python and `import DndEncounterSimulator` can run (or anything if you want to import only specific parts in your code).